FreeCAD/FreeCAD/src/Mod/Path/Tools/README.md

 1. Save the tool under path/file that makes sense to you

-## How to create a new tool bit Template
+## How to create a new tool bit Shape

 A tool bit template represents the physical shape of a tool.
 It does not completely desribe the bit - for that some additional parameters are needed which will be added when an actual bit is parametrized from the template.